memory-formation/dmf-utils/docs/index.rst

    :target: https://github.com/memory-formation/dmf-utils/blob/main/LICENSE
    :alt: License

 ----------------

 DMF Utils is a Python package that provides a collection of utility functionalities to simplify common tasks in experiment and data analysis workflows.
-The package contains modules used by our group to facilitate tasks in neuroscience and artificial intelligence research.
+The package contains reusable modules to facilitate tasks in neuroscience research.

 .. toctree::
    :maxdepth: 2